 The course encourages experimentation and the development of a critical approach to the work produced.
-As you gain more confidence in your abilities, you will be encouraged to take greater control and responsibility for the direction of your work.
+As you gain more confidence in your abilities you will be encouraged to take greater control and responsibility for the direction of your work, and the development of your own methodology.
+A broad range of techniques and media will be investigated and you will be encouraged to approach your projects in the way you choose.

 Who should take this course?